ccorcos/meteor-subs-cache/README.md

     // second argument is cacheLimit -- default is 10
 ```

-- `subsCache.allReady()` tells you if all subscriptions in the cache are ready
+- `subsCache.ready()` tells you if all subscriptions in the cache are ready

 - `sub = subsCache.subscribe(...)` creates a subscription just like `Meteor.subscribe`